hande-qmc/hande/documentation/users_guide/hubbard.rst

     This option is only implemented with the **fciqmc** and **dmqmc** options currently.
+**spawn_cutoff** *cutoff*
+    Real.

+    Default when using **real_amplitudes**: 0.01.
+    Default otherwise: 0.0.

+    Set the minimum absolute value for the amplitude of a spawning event.
+If a smaller spawn occurs then its amplitude will probabilistically be rounded up to *cutoff* or down to zero in an unbiased manner.

+    This parameter is relevant when using the **real_amplitudes** option.
+When not using the **real_amplitudes** option, all spawning occurs in multiples of 1.
 **semi_stoch_high_pop** *space_size*
     Perform a semi-stochastic calculation.
 The deterministic space is created by choosing the *space_size* most populated determinants in the simulation.